Automobile

 Automatic spring-loaded drive belt tensioner:

-The spring-loaded drive belt tensioner could show wear sign or stick.
-It should be replaced along with the drive belt; it may take extra labour, but that will be a better option while trying to save the components. this will also avoid the oil from leaking.
+The spring-loaded drive belt tensioner could show a wear sign or stick.
+It should be replaced along with the drive belt; it may take extra labor, but that will be a better option while trying to save the components. this will also avoid the oil from leaking.

 Advantages and Disadvantages of a Serpentine Belt